CycloneDX/cyclonedx-python/docs/usage.rst

     cyclonedx-py -r -o sbom.xml

-This will generate a CycloneDX and output to STDOUT in XML using the default schema version `1.3`.
+This will generate a CycloneDX and output to STDOUT in XML using the default schema version ``1.4``.

 .. note::

-    If you failed to freeze your dependencies before passing the ``requirements.txt`` data to ``cyclonedx-bom``, you'll be warned about this and the dependencies that do not have pinned versions WILL NOT be included in the resulting CycloneDX output.
+    If you failed to freeze your dependencies before passing the ``requirements.txt`` data to ``cyclonedx-py``, you'll be warned about this and the dependencies that do not have pinned versions WILL NOT be included in the resulting CycloneDX output.